-If you're seeking quotes for a solar installation, you must use an authorised solar retailer to be eligible for a Solar Homes or Solar for Business rebate.
+If you're seeking quotes for a solar installation, you must use an authorised solar retailer to be eligible for a Solar Homes rebate or loan.

 This ensures you receive a quality product, installed safely by a trained professional.

 You can find an authorised retailer through the authorised retailer page on our website.